squishydough/soundboard/README.md

 **Note: By default, Caps Lock will not work while the script is working.
 You can press `Alt + CapsLock` to toggle it on and off.**

 ## Using the soundboard GUI
 Use the textbox above each list to filter the items in the list.
-You can either double-click an item in the list, or press `Enter` in the textbox to play the sound.  **Note: Pressing `Enter` in the textbox only works if there is one item remaining in the list.**
+You can either double-click an item in the list, or press `Enter` in the textbox to play the sound.

+When pressing enter in the filter textfield, the script will first check if there is one remaining category listed.
+If so, it will play a random sound from that category.
+If not, the script will then check if there is one remaining individual sound listed.
+If so, it will play that.

 ## Adding sounds
 When I made this script, I wanted it to be very easy to add and organize your sounds without needing to do anything with the script.
 In the project root, there is a sounds folder.
 All mp3 files you add to this folder will automatically be brought into the script as soon as you reload the script.